Tonight I watched one of the random Nova episodes that TiVo catches for me from time to time. This one was titled “The Ghost Particle”.

 The last several months have been a really introspective time for me.
 I’ve had cause to think about a lot of things in my life and ponder what I should do about them.
 Some of the stuff is personal enough that it doesn’t belong here, but I have a feeling it might be good for me to talk about some of ones that I can.
 If I’ve learned anything from Amy, it’s that writing can be a really therapeutic thing.
 Honestly, I don’t do enough of it.

 Her name is Duffie Miller.
 I knew her first as Duffie Downing.
 She was named for her grandmother, who was an elementary teacher at our school.
-Amy, in her post termed Duffie’s siblings as “ragtag.”
+Amy, in her blog post termed Duffie’s siblings as “ragtag.”
 Duffie would probably smile at that description.
-She was the older of two biological children born to a couple that adopted (I think) 10 more children, spread in age from several years older to several years younger than Duffie and me.
+She was the older of two biological children born to a couple that adopted (I think) 10 more children, spread in age from several years older to several years younger than Duffie and me (Duffie and I were in the same grade in school).
 I don’t remember when I first met her.
-It was certainly some time in elementary school (after I transferred to Central in fourth grade).
+It was certainly some time in elementary school (after I transferred to Central for the beginning of fourth grade).
 It was probably when we started beginner band together in fifth grade.

 I left the house at about 6:30 Saturday morning.
 It had been over 4 years since I had last made the 3 hour drive from the home where I grew up to Tuscaloosa.
 From homecoming at my high school the night before, I was driving to homecoming at UA.

 Going back is always interesting.
 This last Friday night marked the 10th anniversary of my high school senior year homecoming football game.
 In honor of the occasion, classmates organized a reception and special seating at the game.
 Since I had not seen a lot of these people in over 9 years, I decided it would be cool to stop by and see who would show up.